 Table 3 1 ecFlow pre-processor symbols

-%ECF_INCLUDE%/filename directory is searched for the filename and the contents included into the output.
+%ECF_INCLUDE%/filename directory is searched for the filename and the contents included in the output.
 If that variable is not defined ECF_HOME is used instead.
 This is the recommended format for include.

 Include the contents of file %ECF_HOME%/%SUITE%/%FAMILY%/filename into the output

-Include the contents of file filename into the output.
-Notice that since the $CWD of ecFlow can be anywhere, the only form that can be safely used must start with slash '/'.
+Include the contents of the file filename into the output.
+Notice that since the $CWD of ecFlow can be anywhere, the only form that can be safely used must start with a slash '/'.

 |%includeonce filename||Include the contents of file filename into the output ONCE. if the filename is encountered again as %includeonce, then it is ignored.
 (Same three formats for filename as for plain %include)|